Afghan cricket team in the United Arab Emirates in 2014–15

 The Afghanistan national cricket team toured the United Arab Emirates from 28 November to 4 December 2014.
 The tour consisted of four One Day International matches between UAE and Afghanistan.
 The United Arab Emirates won the series 3–1.

+That was Afghanistan's "home series", which was held in the UAE due to the safety and security conditions in Afghanistan.